Bumble: Other features

 In June 2016, the app began allowing users to connect their Spotify accounts to their Bumble profiles to show their music interests.

 In 2017, the company launched a career networking app, Bumble Bizz.
 It also uses a woman-first interface.

 In September 2018, a "snooze" feature was added to allow users to pause activity and avoid using the app for some time.

 In June 2019, Bumble introduced in-app voice and video calls.
 Bumble's vice president of strategy reported "an 84 percent increase in video calls that were placed between users" during the COVID-19 pandemic.

-Another feature allows women to share details about their dates, including: who they’re meeting, and the time and location of the meeting, with a contact for safety reasons.
+Another feature allows women to share details about their dates, including: who they're meeting, and the time and location of the meeting, with a contact for safety reasons.

 Security vulnerabilities

 In June 2021, Stripe software engineer Robert Heaton found a security vulnerability in Bumble that allows an attacker to obtain the exact location of its users via trilateration.
 Bumble fixed the vulnerability three days later and paid Heaton a bug bounty of $2,000.

 In August 2024, researchers at KU Leuven in Belgium found that several dating apps, including Bumble, had vulnerabilities that would allow bad actors to obtain users' locations via trilateration.

+In January 2026, Bloomberg News reported that Bumble was hit by cyberattacks, along with Crunchbase and Match Group.
+Bumble said the intruders did not get into its member database, accounts, direct messages or profiles.